RA251995/RA251995.github.io/ksr-notes/01-intro.md

 </details>

 ## Question 11
-Amount paid to govt: officers
+Amount paid to govt. officers
 for attending election duty is called as -----
-- A. compensatory allowance
+- A. Compensatory allowance
 - B. Fee
 - C. Honorarium
 - D. Special pay